Sharing of Unlicensed Spectrum by Strategic Operators: Static Sharing Schemes

-Under orthogonal sharing with a uniform partition of spectrum, the expected utility for operator $i$ is denoted as $u_o^i$.
+Denote a set of PSDs corresponding to equal, orthogonal sharing as $(p_o^j)_{j=1}^n$ and let ${u_o^i = \Exp \left[u^i(p_o^i, p_o^{-i},\Lambda_t^i)\right]}$.
 When $n=2$, $(u_o^1, u_o^2)$ dominates $(u_f^1, u_f^2)$.
 From Lemma~\ref{folk-thm-desired}, the expected total revenue pair $(u_o^1, u_o^2)$ can be achieved by a Nash equilibrium in the repeated game, as depicted in Fig. \ref{fig:illustration_static}.
-According to the corresponding strategy, each operator transmits in an exclusive half of the unlicensed spectrum and is unwilling to deviate. \footnote{It is easy to introduce a protocol to determine which values the operators choose to use.}
+According to the corresponding strategy, each operator transmits in an exclusive half of the unlicensed spectrum and has no incentive to deviate.

-Lemma~\ref{Orth_vs_Full} has important practical implications.
-In particular, it is much easier to verify orthogonal sharing by monitoring the PSD support than the exact PSD of another operator.
-Moreover, orthogonal sharing allows an operator to use its share of the spectrum as if it were licensed spectrum.